Gyda Oil Field

-Gyda (Gydafeltet) was an offshore oil field located in the southern Norwegian section of the North Sea, along with the Ula, Tambar and Tambar East fields making up the UGT area, usually attributed to DONG Energy's main areas of exploration and production activity.
+Gyda (Gydafeltet) is an offshore oil field located in the southern Norwegian section of the North Sea, along with the Ula, Tambar and Tambar East fields making up the UGT area, usually attributed to DONG Energy's main areas of exploration and production activity.

 The Gyda field was discovered in 1980 and started producing on June 21, 1990.
-The field contains confirmed 39.6 million m^{3} of oil and 6.6 billion cubic meter of natural gas.
+The field contains confirmed 39.6 million m^{3} of oil and 6.6 billion cubic meter of natural gas.Repsol took over the operatorship on behalf of the licence in 2015 upon the acquisition of Talisman Energy's Norwegian assets.
+Oil production ceased in 2020 and the field was decommissioned in 2021.

 Ownership

 Originally developed by BP, in 2003 it sold its interests (61%) in the Gyda Oil Field to the Canada-based Talisman Energy for $90 million.
 Talisman operated the field until it was inherited by Repsol in 2015 as part of the acquisition of Talisman and assumed the operatorship on behalf of the licence.
 Partners of Talisman Energy, DONG Energy and Norske AEDC AS (NAEDC), owned by Arabian Oil Company (AOC), hold 34% and 5% interest in the project, respectively.
 Capital spending on Gyda was expected to be $131 million.